 Weighing about 240 kilograms, the rover, which is yet to be named, has six wheels and four solar panels and is able to move 200 meters per hour on Mars.

-It carries six scientific instruments including multispectral camera, ground-penetrating radar and meteorological measurer, and is expected to work about three months on the planet.
+It carries six scientific instruments, including a multispectral camera, ground-penetrating radar and meteorological measurer, and is expected to work about three months on the planet.

-Spacecraft of UAE, US and China have recently entered the Mars orbit.
-NASA’s Perseverance rover landed on Mars on February 18 after almost seven months travelling from Earth.
+The UAE, US, and China spacecraft have recently entered the Mars orbit.
+NASA’s Perseverance rover landed on Mars on February 18 after almost seven months traveling from Earth.

 Since then, it has sent back some striking images from around its landing site, Jezero Crater.

 The UAE orbiter named Hope will study the Martian atmosphere and climate.

 Previously US, Russia, EU besides India have succeeded in sending spacecraft to Mars regarded as the most complex space mission.
 India became the first Asian country to have successfully launched its Mars orbiter mission Mangalyaan which entered the orbit of the red planet in 2014.

 India also became the first country to have entered the Martian orbit in its first attempt.